denten-books/plain-text/4-format.md

 physical, the phatic, and the imperative, where formatting and control codes reside.

-In this chapter I would like to move us towards the systematic study of format.
+In this chapter I would like to move us towards a systematic study of format.
 The familiar paper paragraph structure already presents several interesting problems for analysis.
 In claiming typographical space on a page the paragraph suggests corresponding mental units.
 A unit of text becomes also a unit of thought.
 But no such structures as paragraphs exist in the mind.
 Physiologically, the brain arranges information hexagonally, along the entorhinal grid.[^ln3-hex]